Kingsweston Centre: Brightstowe (Secondary)

 Our Brightstowe Centre caters for pupils in Key Stages 3 & 4.
 All pupils have a primary need of autism and many will have moved to Brightstowe after attending our Shirehampton Centre.
-Most pupils will be expected to achieve a range of accreditation at the end of KS4.
+Most pupils will be expected to achieve a number of accreditations, ranging from entry levels to Level 2, at the end of KS4.
 Some pupils attend inclusion lessons within the mainstream co-located Academy and will be aiming towards GCSEs in this context.
 Brightstowe is a 47-place provision.
 There are approximately 8 pupils in a class.
 Each class has a teacher and a full-time teaching assistant and extra teaching assistants may be involved with the class at particular times.
 Pupils are organised by Key Stage, but within their Key Stage they are vertically grouped, with classes grouped by academic/ social/ emotional need.

 The National Curriculum is delivered at the Kingsweston Centre, but it is modified to meet the individual needs of our pupils.

-All pupils have an individual education plan which focuses on the triad of impairments, and contains targets to improve communication, social skills and rigidity of thought.
-Some pupils also have a pupil support plan which is shared with all staff working with the pupil (and parents) so that there is a consistent approach to helping that pupil with his/ her behaviour.
+All Some pupils also have a pupil support plan which is shared with all staff working with the pupil (and parents) so that there is a consistent approach to helping that pupil with his/ her behaviour.

 In Key Stage 3, there are daily maths and English lessons, followed by opportunities to learn other core subjects via a cross-curricular topic, which changes termly.
 There is a focus on skills for learning, and pupils are encouraged to think about how, rather than just what they are learning.
 There is also a strong focus on Personal and Social Education, looking at areas such as personal hygiene, accessing the local community and autism awareness, as well as aiming to address areas of deficit within the spectrum, such as literal interpretation, emotional literacy, reading body language.